FrankCCCCC/math_new/statistical_computing/Mid/readme.md

 **Predict Probability Density**

+The probability dense function of the VB-GMM is a sum of Student-t distribution.
+We can derive the PDF from the joint distribution.

 $$
 q(x^* | X) = \sum_{z^*} \int_{\pi} \int_{\mu} \int_{\Lambda} q(x^*| z^*, \mu, \Lambda) q(z^* | \pi) q(\pi, \mu, \Lambda | X)
 $$